 Christians might argue that the Bible is the supreme revelation of God’s moral direction for mankind.
 But the problem with this idea, from my perspective, is that God has created all books (including the Qur’an and other holy books), so what makes the ideas expressed in one holy book more true than those expressed in the others?
 It is possible to argue that many different scriptures that contradict one another are divinely revealed, so it is impossible to know which one we should regard as the absolute truth.

 So we cannot realistically say that the Bible is the supreme guide for moral action on this planet.
 Where else are we to look?
 From my perspective, this is problematic.
 It would seem that without moral guidance, we are living in a world where ‘anything goes’.
 It is important to note, however, that it is not actually the case that anything goes.
 Only God’s will goes.
 I have to admit that God includes rape, murder, torture, and other horrors as part of His action in the world.
-It may seem illogical for God to be involved with these things, but I believe that He has good reasons, as outlined in my The Reason Why We Suffer post.
+It may seem illogical for God to be involved with these things, but I believe that He has good reasons, as outlined in my post entitled The Reason Why We Suffer.
 In essence, we are made to suffer because God Himself suffers.

 So it is not in fact the case that anything goes, but rather that everything is an expression of God’s will.
 But it is also true that along with the illusion of free will we have the illusion of decision making and responsibility.
 We seem to live in societies, and we seem to be affected by the actions of others.
-There is nothing wrong, then, in creating laws that protect people’s wellbeing.
+There is nothing wrong, then, with creating laws that protect people’s wellbeing.
 In the absence of objective morality, this is a difficult, subjective process.
 It might involve prayer (that God guides us towards right action), and laws that aim to achieve the greatest happiness for everyone.
 There will of course be difficult moral decisions to make, and we must rely on God to guide us through these, always attempting to do what we feel is best in any given situation.
 Our decisions regarding what is best will have to be based on intuition, and compassion, which we must hope that God will grant us.

 In summary, then, the realisation that God exists, and is in all things, creates a problem for moral discussion.
 The problem is that if we are not really in control, then how do we make decisions about right action?
 The answer in the dimension of ultimate reality is that God will take care of this.
 The answer in human terms is that we must struggle to do what we believe is right, all the while acknowledging that God is the guiding force in our decisions.